 Westbury College Gatehouse - 2.9 miles (Historic Building)

-Nearest Accommodation to Bristol, St John on the Wall Church:
+Nearest Holiday Cottages to Bristol, St John on the Wall Church: